Tawfiqh/BabyTime/README-setup.md

    - Toggle **ON** the mkcert certificate ← **do not skip this step**
 7. Return to Safari, reload `https://192.168.1.42:8443` — green padlock ✓

+Tip: prefer the Bonjour URL (`https://<Computer-Name>.local:8443`) so you can keep using the same host name even if the Mac's WiFi IP changes.

 macOS devices (Safari/Chrome) trust the certificate automatically after `mkcert -install`.

 ---